Disclaimer – the opinions expressed on this page and my site are those of my own and not that of my employer, current or former.

 At my core, I’m a patriot.
 I want my country and my countrymen to be safe.
 In my opinion the most real physical threat facing people from my country is terrorism.
 Foreign and Domestic.

 I believe for our world to truly be at peace, we (America) need a strong Middle East policy that doesn’t alienate or revocate the rights of citizens abroad.
 Just like we as Americans wouldn’t accept some foreign country dictating how we operate.
-(Just look at the disgust at the suggestion that the Russians influenced our elections…) It is my personal opinion that after WWII Western powers never crafted a proper Middle East strategy and we are still feeling the effects of this lack of policy today.
-Let’s rewind to before the Trump years because that’s a whole different bag of chips and i don’t want to muddy the conversation with what i hope will eventually be a short blip in history…
+(Just look at the disgust at the suggestion that the Russians influenced our elections…) It is my personal opinion that after WWII Western powers never crafted a proper Middle East strategy and we in the West are still feeling the effects of this lack of policy today.
+Let’s rewind to before the Trump years because that’s a whole different story and i don’t want to muddy the conversation with what i hope will eventually be a short blip in history…

 Obama royally screwed up the ‘Red Line’ with Syria.
-Less at fault, but still somewhat culpable in also withdrawing troops from Iraq and Afghanistan before they were ready.
+Less at fault, but still somewhat culpable in also withdrawing troops from Iraq and Afghanistan before they were ready ot be withdrawn.
 As if they are every ready, i know…, drone strikes, delaying action against ISIS.
 Despite Obama’s very loose ties to Islam, he never bowed to the M.E. which is almost respectable in some ways.
 Politically it would have been suicide for him, but even as his private dealings start to come to light, he never tipped his hand to the M.E.

 The Bushes, well…. i mean, the father saddled up with Saddam Hussien and his son and cronies pushed to start wars with countries that had nothing at all to do with 9/11.
 Shall i remind you to the nationalities of the 9/11 hijackers and planners again: https://www.cnn.com/2013/07/27/us/september-11th-hijackers-fast-facts/index.html ?